mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 ## **_Bugs and fixes_*

-* Due to some of my products having numbers and other product having sizes and other product having no sizing and no numbers, I had a problem with my view.cart where I could not work out the right looping methods to adjust the bags.
-After trying a few different methods and with the help of tutoring I have manage to create all the functions with a consistent "if statements".
+* Due to some of my products having numbers and other product having sizes and other product having no sizing and no numbers, I had a problem with my cart.view where I could not work out the right looping methods to adjust the bags.
+After trying a few different methods and with the help of tutoring I have manage to create all the functions with consistent "if statements".

-* When updating products via cart the message confirmation is not displaying accordingly.
+* When updating products via cart I had an issue with the product that are shoes which has a number.
+When adding the product to the cart everything is correct but If I update the shoes in the cart the value for number doesn't show and also N/A doesn't show.
+At the end with tutoring we discovered that the issue was in the cart.html specifically an issue with the variable used.

 ## **_Credits_**